danpeig/joplin-plugin-linewraptoggle/README.md

 ## Limitations

-- Toolbar button visibility changes require a Joplin restart to take effect
+- Toolbar button visibility changes require a Joplin restart to take effect.
 - Rich text editor is not currently supported, let me know if you need the plugin to work with it.
 - iOS is supported but Joplin developers limit the plugins available for the platform.
 Ask them if you need this on the iPhone.